DUI: Definition and Overview of Drunk Driving Offenses 2025

 Impairment

 Impairment means the driver cannot perform the physical or cognitive functions to drive safely.
-A police officer might observe the vehicle and conclude the driver’s abilities are impaired.
-The following actions might give an officer grounds for a DUI arrest:
+A police officer might observe the vehicle, check inside for open containers of alcohol, and conclude that the driver's abilities are impaired The following actions might give an officer grounds for a DUI arrest:

 • Weaving across lane lines